- Devices for maintaining a healthy lifestyle

 There is a specific area where mobile health apps can assist individuals who were found in the emergency room.
 A mHealth application is able to store important information about a patient’s surgery, shunt, or medical device installed, medical history, and vital notifications.
 It is vital in the emergency room because patients, for example, with hydrocephalus and a shunt installed in their brain could have health issues related to the failures of the medical device.

-Having a mobile health app that can offer assistance to a healthcare provider by detailing everything they need to know about previous operations and medical devices installed is a major advancement for this particular patient population.
+Having a mobile health app that can offer assistance to the healthcare provider by detailing everything they need to know about previous operations and medical devices installed is a major advancement for this particular patient population.
 Sometimes patients needing an MRI, showing up to an appointment, and not knowing whether their shunt was compatible with an MRI machine.

 Using the mHealth app helps the imaging professionals to see whether the patient could undergo the MRI screening without any problems or whether to hold off on this particular test.